Easy Homemade French Bread Recipe

 For grinding your own fresh flour, I recommend the Nutrimill Classic Grain Mill.
 It’s reasonably compact, easy to use, and doesn’t heat up the flour like some other mills.

 I use a stainless steel chopper/scraper for cutting and shaping dough.
-This bread is typically baked on a half sheet pan, which you either grease or line with reusable parchment paper or a silicone baking mat.
+This bread is typically baked on a half sheet pan, which you either grease or line with parchment paper.

 A large grid cooling rack is good for bread and for keeping smaller items like cookies from falling through the rack.